 Our focus system are the Amoebozoa.
 This large and ancient group of organisms include most amoeboid organisms that you may be familiar with, such as the testate amoebae and the textbook naked amoebae.
 Below, you see a beautiful Hyalosphenia elegans, very happy to be photographed with her pseudopods out.

 Check out the ISTAR blog, where we talk about testate amoeba things!

-If you are interested in a Research Technician position, please fill out this form.
+If you are interested in an undergraduate position, please fill out this form.